 Google launched the Nexus 6P and 5X in September 2015, with both devices going on sale the following month, so it stands to reason that it'll follow a similar release schedule with the new Nexus phones.

-Google's Nexus launches tend to coincide with the official rollout of the next version of its mobile platform, with the new handset(s) championing the new software - but it wasn't the case for Android 7.
+Google's Nexus launches usually coincide with the official rollout of the next version of its mobile platform, with the new handset(s) championing the new software - but it wasn't the case for Android 7.

 Check out what Android Nougat has to offer in our beta walkthrough

 Something the new Nexus devices are likely to feature heavily is virtual reality (VR).
 Google announced its Daydream VR platform at its IO conference in May, and you can expect the new service to feature heavily on its new Nexus handsets.